 Cloud Endpoints Frameworks supports multiple authentication methods that are suited to different applications and use cases.
 Endpoints Frameworks uses the authentication method that you have specified in your annotation to validate incoming requests before passing them to your API backend.
 This document provides an overview and sample use cases for each supported authentication method.

 An API key is a simple encrypted string that identifies a Google Cloud Platform (GCP) project for quota, billing, and monitoring purposes.
-A developer generates an API key in a project in the GCP Console and embeds that key in every call to your API as a query parameter.
+A developer generates an API key in a project in the Google Cloud Platform Console and embeds that key in every call to your API as a query parameter.

 Unlike credentials that use short-lived tokens or signed requests and are sent in the request header, clients send an API key as a query parameter.
-Even though query parameters get encrypted in HTTPS, API keys are not secure.
+Even though query parameters get encrypted in HTTPS, API keys aren't secure.
 For example, some servers might store the entire URL of each request in clear text in a server log.
-For security reasons, do not use API keys by themselves when API calls contain user data.
-You can use API keys in addition to one of the authentication methods described below.
+For security reasons, don't use API keys by themselves when API calls contain user data.
+You can use API keys in addition to one of the following authentication methods.